amymargo/FX-Currency-Classification/README.md

 ### 2. Time-Series Price Movements
 All three currencies follow similar long-term trends but maintain consistent separation in their absolute price levels throughout the year.

-### 3. 3.
-Return Behavior
-Simple returns and log returns show:
-- AUD has the largest variability
-- EUR is the most stable
-- USD sits in the middle

 ### 4. Hour-of-Day and Global Session Patterns
 Strong time-based signals:
 - AUD appears mostly during EU daytime hours